-If you do not receive a positive response within 3 - 5 days, start the following steps, each of which are explained in more detail in other sections of this document.
+If you do not receive a positive response within 3 - 5 days, consider taking the following 10 steps, each of which are explained in more detail in other sections of this document.

 Step 1.
 Find out why your claim has been denied if you do not already know.

-Step 1A: If you have group insurance (say, through an employer), find out whether it is "Self-funded" or "Fully-Funded"
+Step 2: If you have group insurance (say, through an employer), find out whether it is "Self-funded" or "Fully-Funded"

 If all else fails, consider accessing the legal system and/or complaining to your state insurance department.